Fil/pangea/docs/d3/seamless-zoomable-map-tiles.md

+---
+index: false
+status: draft
+---

 <div style="color: grey; font: 13px/25.5px var(--sans-serif); text-transform: uppercase;"><h1 style="display: none;">Seamless zoomable map tiles</h1><a href="https://d3js.org/">D3</a> › <a href="/@d3/gallery">Gallery</a></div>

 # Seamless zoomable map tiles

 This notebook avoids the flickering in [Zoomable map tiles](/@d3/zoomable-map-tiles) by adding [low-resolution](/@d3/tile-zoomdelta) tiles under the main tiles.
 During zoom, these larger tiles may be visible while the new tiles load in lieu of the white background.
 This technique also mostly fixes the [subpixel gap issue](/d/32027f96a5d4aa89).

 The marginal cost of the low-resolution tiles is negligible for a zoom delta less than -2; for -1 it is about a quarter the cost of 0.
-The deltas are defined below; -100 forces the use of the *z*=0 “world” tile.
+The deltas are defined below; -100 forces the use of the _z_=0 “world” tile.
 Try editing to see the effect of different deltas.

 ```js
 viewof showlayers = {